 DexCom Beats Views, Raises Guidance, But Shares Are Down

 DexCom (NASDAQ: DXCM), which makes glucose monitoring systems, is still slogging through a correction that began in August.
+However, analysts remain optimistic about the stock's prospects.

 Does that mean the stock is best ignored for now, or does it deserve a place on a watch list, so you’re ready when a new uptrend gets underway?